LukishMactivity/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 ## Practical assignment Coursera week 4

+The data used in this assignment was from the UCI HAR dataset.
+The download links are contained with the run_analysis.R script.

-Here you'll find two files: `analysis.R` which includes downloading and exracting the .zip files to the working directing and a commentary throughout, and  `codebook.md` provides an overview of the procedure and variable descriptions explaining the attributes of the column names.
+Here you'll find two files: `run_analysis.R` which includes downloading and exracting the .zip files to the working directing and a commentary throughout, and  `codebook.md` provides an overview of the procedure and variable descriptions explaining the attributes of the column names.

 You will notice the data is tidy as there is only one variable per column.
 Additionally, the first 'Actvity' variable has been given descriptive character names in place of the original numeric values, e.g. "1" is now "Walking".
 Also, see the codebook for a clear desciptive breakdown of the remaining column names.